Dreamer13sq/DmrSmashTools/DmrSmashTools_Blender/README.md

 # DmrSmashTools
-Some tools used to make modelling more efficient.
+Some tools used to make modelling more efficient when using Blender.

+## Installation
+* In Blender, go to Edit > Preferences > Add-ons > Install... and open the DmrSmashTools.py file
+* Alternatively you can go to the Text Editor and open it from there.
+You would need to run the file manually from here.

 ## Some Operators
 * **Duplicate and Mirror**